ywanglf/COMP4021-Game/README.md

 Requirements and Grading Scheme: https://course.cse.ust.hk/comp4021/2022f_project/comp4021_project_marking_2022f.pdf

 ## :space_invader:	 Game Description
-Bomberman (League of Legends version :P)
+GhostMan (League of Legends version :P)

 ## :space_invader:	 Game Mechanics
 Two players start at the same time and they need to protect their own crystal to be stolen by the opponent.